Neural incomplete factorization: learning preconditioners for the conjugate gradient method: Implementation details

-\paragraph{Network design} Both the parameterzied edge update $\phi$ and the node update $\psi$ functions in every layer are implemented using 2-layer fully-connected neural networks.
-The input to the edge update network $\phi$ is formed by the nodes of the corresponding edge and the edge features themselves leading to a total of $8 + 8 + 1 = 17$ inputs in the first layer and one additional input in later layers.
+\paragraph{Network design} Both the parameterized edge update $\phi$ and the node update $\psi$ functions in every layer are implemented using two layer fully-connected neural networks.
+The inputs to the edge update network $\phi$ are formed by the node features of the corresponding edge and the edge features themselves leading to a total of $8 + 8 + 1 = 17$ inputs in the first message passing step and one additional input in later steps.
 The edge network outputs a scalar value.
-For each network, $16$ hidden units are used.
-To compute the aggregation over the neighborhood $\oplus$, the mean aggregation function is used which is applied component-wise to the set of neighboring feature vectors.
-The node update function $\psi$ takes the aggregation of the neighborhood as well as the current node feature as an input ($8 + 8 = 16)$.
+For each network, $8$ hidden units are used and the \texttt{tanh} activation function is applied as a non-linearity.
+To compute the aggregation over the neighborhood $\oplus$, the \texttt{mean} and \texttt{sum} aggregation functions are used -- respectively in the first and second step of the message passing block -- which is applied component-wise to the set of neighborhood edge feature vectors.
+The node update function $\psi$ takes the aggregation of the incoming edge features as well as the current node feature as an input ($1 + 8 = 9)$.

-The proposed \texttt{NeuralIF} model consists of $3$ of the message passing blocks introduced in Section~3 in the main paper.
-Resulting in a total of $6$ GNN message passing steps with $2$ skip connections from the input matrix $A$.
-In total the \texttt{NeuralIF} GNN model has $3\thinspace638$ learnable parameters.
+The NeuralIF model used in the experiments consists of $3$ of the message passing blocks introduced in Section~3.
+Resulting in a total of six GNN message passing steps with two skip connections from the input matrix $A$.
+Graph normalization prior to the message passing leads to faster overall convergence of the training process \citep{cai2020graphnorm}.
+Note, that the graph normalization step, that is additionally applied to stabilize the training, is independent of the graph topology and only operates on the node feature vectors.
 The forward pass through the model is described in Algorithm~\ref{alg:forward}.

-\paragraph{Training parameters} We are training our model for a total of $100$ epochs using a batch size of $1$.
-The Adam optimizer with initial learning rate $0.1$ is used.
+\paragraph{Network training} We are training our model for a total of $50$ epochs using a batch size of $5$ for the synthetic problems and $1$ for PDE problems.
+The Adam optimizer with initial learning rate $0.001$ is used.
 Due to the small batch size and the loss landscape, we utilize gradient clipping to restrict the length of the allowed update steps and reduce the variance during stochastic gradient descent.
-Additionally, we use early stopping in order to avoid overfitting of the model based on the validation set performance.
-We use a learning rate scheduler in order to decrease the learning rate based on validation set performance.
+While we use the Hutchinson's trace estimator with $m=1$ during training which allows a full vectorized implementation of the problem loss function.
+We compute the full Frobenius norm during the validation phase to avoid overfitting and ensure convergence.
+Further, we use early stopping in order to avoid overfitting of the model based on the validation set performance by using the number of iterations the learned preconditioner takes on the validation data as the target. \looseness=-1